ErichStyger/mcuoneclipse/OpenSDA/OpenSDA V2.2/readme.txt

 readme.txt
 ----------
 This folder contains information about the OpenSDA V2.2 (DAPlink) bootloader.
 The batch file is used to program the bootloader with a Segger J-Link.
+Make sure the path to the J-Link software is correct.

+Usage:
+  ProgramWithJlink.bat

 Firmware Files: